Lick the Toad

-In channelling the fiction of the self and society, toad licking becomes an acid-like gesture, corrosive to the functionality and the homogeneous, stripping away illusions to reveal the raw truths of situated narratives and personal trauma.
-By interfering with the realms between reality and autofiction, altered states of consciousness and rationality, the works operate on a mode of understanding that engages with the world through correspondences and metaphors, by a kind of poetry that handles bits and pieces in the dormant forces and realities of life.
+Lick the Toad gathers artworks, objects, and ephemera, as fragments of vulnerability, dreams, and social alienation.
+The title takes a line from “Lots”(2013), a poem by artist and author Tiziana La Melia, which draws on notions of fate and fairy tales, energized by stories such as those of laborers spinning wool all night to keep them awake while working.
+Similarly, with an anti-capitalist and hallucinatory impetus, the exhibition disrupts dominant narratives of marginalisation, value and care.
+In channelling the fiction of the self and society, toad licking becomes an acid-like gesture, corrosive to the functionality and the homogeneous, stripping away illusions to reveal the raw facets of situated narratives and personal traumas.
+By interfering with the realms between consensual reality and autofiction, altered states of consciousness and historical facts, the works operate on a mode of understanding that engages with the world through correspondences and metaphors, by a kind of poetry that handles bits and pieces in the dormant forces and realities of life.

 Sonia D’Alto